seisflows.optimize.LBFGS

 L-BFGS Optimization

-Limited memory BFGS nonlienar optimization algorithm
+Limited memory BFGS nonlinear optimization algorithm

 Parameters

-type lbfgs_mem
+type lbfgs_mem:

 int

-param lbfgs_mem
+param lbfgs_mem:

 L-BFGS memory.
 Max number of previous gradients to retain in local memory for approximating the objective function.

-type lbfgs_max
+type lbfgs_max:

 L-BFGS periodic restart interval.
 Must be 1 <= lbfgs_max <= infinity.

-type lbfgs_thresh
+type lbfgs_thresh:

 L-BFGS angle restart threshold.
 If the angle between the current and previous search direction exceeds this value, optimization algorithm will be restarted.